 SE Uplift knows that community work often can’t happen unless insurance is available!

 SE Uplift understands that insurance can be a barrier to great work happening in the community.
 Therefore, we strive to make this complicated issue as easy and accessible as possible.
-SE Uplift provides insurance coverage for most neighborhood association board members, and fiscally sponsored projects & community events.
+SE Uplift provides directors & officers and general liability insurance coverage for most of our neighborhood associations.

 Who is Covered?